Below are helpful tips for presenting at the AGIC Education & Training Symposium.

 Before the conference:

 - Register for the conference.
 All speakers must be registered and are responsible for their conference registration.
 (Exceptions made for keynote speakers)

 - If you plan on doing a live demo, it is highly advisable to have a backup PowerPoint with screenshots, just in case.
 The conference rooms are all equipped with the hotel's Wi-Fi.
 In the past this has not been much of an issue, but we advise you to be prepared in case it is.
 We also suggest you do a test run of your live demo somewhere in the conference area while connected to the hotel's Wi-Fi.
 Be mindful that your presentation time is limit and will be enforced.

 - If you need hotel accommodations, be sure to reserve your room early as the conference hotel fills quickly.

-- Have your presentation ready and any handouts you may need printed up prior to the conference.
+- Have your presentation ready and any handouts printed up prior to the conference.

 - Practice, practice, practice!
 Rehearse your presentation.
 It's a good idea to video yourself rehearsing so that you can see how you are doing and make adjustments accordingly.